Vuka951/node-express-skeleton-2020/README.md

 * npm run build

-**Note:** The build functionality is experimental might not won't always work properly.
+**Note:** The build functionality is experimental might not won't always work properly.(especailly with native modules)